 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-I have learned over our many years of traveling to college football games that our overall experience is much better if I do some research before the day of the game.
-The research always saves us time, money, and frustration on game day.
-There are a few things that you need to look at before your trip to campus.
+I have learned over the years that our overall experience is much better if I do some research ahead of the day of the game.
+It always saves us time, money, and frustration.

 What Color Should I Wear?